jamesloper/blog/_posts/2019-06-14-how-to-remove-canonicals-motd-news.md

 rm 10-help-text
 ```

 However, it's not always best to remove the file.
-Instead you should make it exit early.
+Instead, you should make it exit early.
 You can disable the Canonical Livepatch ad safely without deleting the file:

 1. edit `/etc/default/motd-news` and change `ENABLED=1` to `ENABLED=0`
 2. edit `/etc/update-motd.d/80-livepatch` and add `exit 0` after the `#!/bin/sh`.